sstone72389/game-tracker-client/README.md

 Technologies used:

 HTML, CSS, JS, jQuery, JSON, AJAX, Git, GitHub, Grunt, Rails, Sass, Bootstrap, Handlebars, Ruby, Ruby on Rails, Rails Console, Node console(testing), Pry(testing).

-Unsolved problems: I would like to eventually include YouTube's (or Google's, rather) oauth2 rather than embed links.
-I will likely use their third party api, rather than having a user add embed links themselves.